ergodark/ts-types/README.md

 # @ergodark/types

-This package contains various utility and helper types that must be explicitly imported by a TypeScript project.
-This package is meant to be consumed by TypeScript projects only.
-As such, there is no `dist/`, `tsconfig.json`, or JS interop included.
+This package contains various utility and helper types that can be imported by a TypeScript project.

+This package only contains TypeScript types.

 ## Install